gregfoss/UdacityVisualizationProject/readme.md

 <h3>
 Design
 </h3>
 My goal was to show clustering for a geographical area and a trend.
 I also wanted to have a 'martini' glass visualization.
 One that would tell a small story without user interaction and then allow the user to explore the data on their own.
 I felt that the subject matter was a bit sensitive therefore I did not want to leave any police related death in MN be left out.
 This is why I chose a map of Minnesota as my geoJSON instead of just the metropolitan area.
-The problem was showing to individuals who were unfamiliar with MN why exactly the
+The problem was showing to individuals who were unfamiliar with MN what the clustering of deaths meant.
+I wasn't sure how to do this, and was unable until after my first submission.
+The recommendation from the reviewer was to use a map of the Metropolitan area.
+I think that was great feedback, but I didn't want to leave out police related deaths in other parts of the state.
+I turned to a geoJSON that had the counties on it.
+I highlighted the counties that are associated with the Twin-Cities Metropolitan state and put a note below the geoJson that says "NOTE: the highlighted area in the map above represents the Twin Cities Metropolitan Area."

 <h3>